gramineproject/examples/openjdk/README.md

     sudo apt-get install openjdk-11-jdk

-## Building for graphene-direct
+## Building for gramine-direct

 Run `make` (non-debug) or `make DEBUG=1` (debug) in the directory.

-## Building for graphene-sgx
+## Building for gramine-sgx

 Run `make SGX=1` (non-debug) or `make SGX=1 DEBUG=1` (debug) in the directory.

-## Run OpenJDK example with Graphene
+## Run OpenJDK example with Gramine

 Without SGX:

-    graphene-direct java MultiThreadMain
+    gramine-direct java MultiThreadMain

 With SGX:

-    graphene-sgx java -Xmx8G MultiThreadMain
+    gramine-sgx java -Xmx8G MultiThreadMain

-Note: If using 64G or greater enclave sizes, the JVM flag `-Xmx8G` can be omitted in graphene-sgx.
+Note: If using 64G or greater enclave sizes, the JVM flag `-Xmx8G` can be omitted in gramine-sgx.